mcellteam/cellblender/README.md

 plotting and visualization.
 They are also being used to integrate MCell into Galaxy.

 Note that the **data_layout.json** specification is still under development.
-It may be redefined so that the special keys of "dir" and "file_type" are changed to names or symbols that are not legal MCell parameter names.
-Note also that the "dir" level provides flexibility to change the name "output_data" to some other name or eliminate that directory layer altogether.
+It may be redefined so that the special keys of "/DIR" and "/FILE_TYPE" are changed to names or symbols that are not legal MCell parameter names.
+Note also that the "/DIR" level provides flexibility to change the name "output_data" to some other name or eliminate that directory layer altogether.